-Want to Actually Put Influence to Work for Your Brand (Hint, it’s NOT Popularity that Wins)
+Want To Actually Put Influence To Work For Your Brand

 Stop being a slave to the stats, and focus on impact.

 If you’ve engaged with a company as an influencer, or you’ve sought out influencers to work on your company’s behalf, you’ve probably played the numbers game.

 How many followers?
 How many views?
 How many comments?
 How many hits?
 How many of anything can we measure to gauge your value?
 And the questions flow both ways: brands want to know they’ve got a hot property, and influencers don’t want to work with some Mickey Mouse brand.